Wulf2k/DaS-PC-MPChan/Readme.md

 Automatic node finding
 ----------------------
-While DSCM-Net is active, it will automatically connect to players in the same are and in coop level range.
+While DSCM-Net is active, it will automatically connect to players in the same area and in coop level range.
 Just have it running and enjoy working Dark Souls multiplayer.

 Manual Connecting